🤖 Free Corporate AI Ethics Policy Generator

 Frequently Asked Questions

 No. Banning AI only pushes "Shadow AI" usage underground where you cannot monitor it.
-A strong AI policy embraces the productivity gains while formally mitigating the security risks.
+A strong policy embraces productivity gains while formally mitigating security risks.